Adoption Tax Credit 2025: What Illinois Families Need to Know

 Illinois adoption attorneys typically provide itemized billing statements that map directly to IRS Form 8839.
 Keep separate records for:

-• Any documentation of the child's special needs determination from DCFS (Form CFS 402-1 or the adoption subsidy agreement)
+- Any documentation of the child's special-needs determination from DCFS, such as the adoption subsidy agreement

 Illinois Does Not Add a State Credit

 Unlike some states, Illinois does not offer a separate state-level adoption tax credit.
 The federal credit is the only income-tax benefit.
-However, the DCFS adoption subsidy (a monthly payment for children with qualifying needs), the child's lifetime Medicaid card, and the $2,250 legal fee reimbursement are cash benefits that reduce out-of-pocket costs before you even get to the tax return.
+However, the DCFS adoption subsidy (a monthly payment for children with qualifying needs), the child's continuous Medicaid coverage, and up to $2,250 in legal-fee reimbursement for qualifying adoptions are benefits that reduce out-of-pocket costs before you even get to the tax return.

 For a detailed breakdown of Illinois adoption costs by pathway — and how subsidies, credits, and reimbursements layer together — the Illinois Adoption Process Guide walks through the full financial picture alongside the procedural steps.